Concrete ML

 The result of this single step of the compilation pipeline allows the:

 • execution of the op-graph, which includes TLUs, on clear non-encrypted data.
 This is, of course, not secure, but it is much faster than executing in FHE.
 This mode is useful for debugging, i.e. to find the appropriate hyper-parameters.
-This mode is called the Virtual Library (which is referred as Virtual Circuits in Concrete-Numpy).
+This mode is called the Virtual Library (which is referred as in Concrete-Numpy).

 • verification of the maximum bit-width of the op-graph, to determine FHE compatibility, without actually compiling the circuit to machine code.